larsaars/instagram_social_network_visualizer/README.md

 ## How to use

 - Install packages: `pip install -r requirements.txt`
-- In your .env file put:
+- In your `.envfile put:
 ```
 IG_USERNAME=...
 IG_PASSWORD=...